yuehaowong/devOpsDemo/README-TRAVIS.md

         - A **skip_cleanup** key with a value of `true`.
 This tells Travis-CI not to clear out of the files it built after it runs the test, as we may be using some of those assets.

-        - An **on** key with a value of `master`.
+        - An **on** key that has a key value pair of branch: master.
 This tells Travis-CI that we only want to run this script on merges to the master branch.

         - A **script** key that tells Travis-CI to run our bash script from Travis-CI's build directory ($TRAVIS_CI_BUILD, which is supplied by Travis-CI):